How to handle a social media crisis in 5 steps

 - Contact information for real people at the company.

 As any other major event, a social media crisis should be evaluated.
-Evaluate positive and negative aspects of dealing with the experience.
+Evaluate the positive and negative aspects of dealing with the experience.
 Discuss:

 - How fast was the crisis team alerted;